theshteves/stevenkneiser.com/blog/now.md

 That's right:
 <br />_there's more where this came from!_

 The more reading & studying I do, the more I have to write & share.
-I've gotten to an exciting point in my life where I'm developing more internally-consistent worldviews while mainting an openness to mystery & wonder.
-The only thing I really know is that no one really knows.
+I've gotten to an exciting point in my life where I'm revisiting some deeply-held worldviews while sustaining an openness to mystery & wonder.
+The only thing I really know is that I don't. & yet I've never wanted to know more.

 <br />

-Let's build futures worth building
+> Let's build futures worth building

 The funny thing is **I've always _been_ a researcher.
 I only recently made a habit of writing stuff down.** It forces me to take these ideas more seriously.
 Why not share it with the people most invested in me?